Yiddishe-Kop/yiddishe-kop-2021/content/articles/learning-ruby-on-rails-part-2.md

 ```

 ### Wrap

 That's it for now.
 Setting up Inertia and Vue with Rails was fairly straightforward for the most part, I just stumbled upon configuring the Vue SFC loader, and the dev server.
 But this looks promising!
-Next up we'll add [TailwindCSS](https://tailwindcss.com/) (v2) to this app to make styling fast and fun💡.
+Next up I want to add [TailwindCSS](https://tailwindcss.com/) (v2) to this app to make styling fast and fun💡.